sveltejs/sapper-legacy.svelte.dev/README.md

-# sapper.svelte.technology
+# sapper-legacy.svelte.dev

-The website for [Sapper](https://github.com/sveltejs/sapper), built with Sapper.
+The legacy website for [Sapper](https://github.com/sveltejs/sapper), built with Sapper.

+## Note

+**This is the repo for the old site.** The new site, for versions of Sapper compatible with Svelte v3, lives in [the `site` directory of the main Sapper repo](https://github.com/sveltejs/sapper/tree/master/site).

 ## Running locally